If a public transport injury has set you back, we'll help you move forward

-If your life, or the life of a loved one, has been affected by a public transport accident, we can help.
+If your life, or the life of a loved one, has been affected by an accident on public transport, we can help.
 If your injuries were caused by another driver, cyclist, pedestrian or any other road user, you may be entitled to claim compensation.
+You can also claim for injuries caused by a mechanical fault or poor maintenance.

 See also: